martinbuberl/awscommunitynordics/docs/communityday.md

   <p>This free event is being held at the Scandic Copenhagen on Tuesday, 19th February 2019.<br/>
   Breakfast, lunch and snacks are provided to keep the community fueled for learning and networking.</p>
   <p><iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2249.807371516021!2d12.55742131592752!3d55.67494978053265!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x4652530b9cac3615%3A0x5b367ee651f5cfc3!2sScandic+Copenhagen!5e0!3m2!1sen!2sdk!4v1540406635175" width="100%" height="400" frameborder="0" style="border:0"></iframe></p>
+  <p><a class="btn btn-lg btn-primary" href="https://www.eventbrite.com/e/aws-community-day-nordics-tickets-53715075236" role="button">Register</a></p>
+  <h2>Agenda &amp; Speakers</h2>
+  <p>Topics are chosen by the community and focus on cutting-edge AWS cloud technologies such as Serverless, Containers, Microservices, DevOps &amp; SRE, Machine Learning &amp; Artificial Intelligence, and best practices and real-world customer cases.
+We strive to cover all technical levels, so you can have an interesting day no matter if you're an AWS expert or just getting started in the cloud.</p>
+  <p><a class="btn btn-lg btn-primary" href="https://docs.google.com/forms/d/e/1FAIpQLScQGymuW6Ls7AC579fKLPtMQKB7p88UswDgsUL8yt6zt6zDnw/viewform" role="button">Call for Papers</a></p>
   <h2>Contact Us</h2>
   <p>For sponsorship enquires, topic proposals, ticketing, feedback or any general question, please send an email to <a href="mailto:info@awscommunitynordics.org">info@awscommunitynordics.org</a>.</p>
+  <h2>Code of Conduct</h2>
+  <p><a href="https://aws.amazon.com/codesofconduct/">AWS Community Codes of Conduct</a></p>
 </div>